preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 ************
 This option requires a subscription to the Mediaflow service.
 Please find more information here: https://www.mediaflow.com/.

-For Mediaflow (Pro) to be available, the prerequisites in Omnia are:
+For Mediaflow to be available, the prerequisites in Omnia are:

 1. The feature "Mediaflow" must be active.
 2. Client Id, Client secret and Refresch token must be added under "Permissions" - "Secrets" - "MediaFlow" for a business profile.
 (These settings are provided by MediaFlow).

-3. Check the specific settings for MediaFlow to see if you need/want to edit them.
+Also check the specific settings for MediaFlow to see if you need/want to edit them.
 See this link: :doc:`Mediaflow settings </admin-settings/business-group-settings/settings/media-flow/index>`.

 When Mediaflow has been set up, you can search or browse available content: